What is Mewing?

-If you still doubt that mewing works, check out more mewing before/after photos.
+And if you still doubt that mewing works, check out more mewing before/after photos.

 These two kids below received a training device in their mouth that forced them to keep their tongue in the correct position.
 This saved them from expensive orthodontic treatments in the future and improved the shape of their face:

 Also, mewing has actual health benefits that could save your life.
 As your face elongates from improper posture, your tongue slips into your throat, and you’re more likely to get sleep apnea.
 Learning to breathe through your nose and mewing correctly can help prevent sleep apnea, where you do not absorb enough oxygen during sleep.
-Sleep apnea also increases the risk of cardiovascular disease according to the Sleep Health Heart Study in 2001.
+Sleep apnea also increases the risk of cardiovascular disease, according to the Sleep Health Heart Study in 2001.